etherealxx/batchlinks-webui/README.md

 If there's `notification.mp3` on your webui installation folder (the one who plays when image generation is complete), this extension will also use that sound file to notify completed batch download.

+### Local Installation Support

+This extension is tested to work on Windows 11.
+Maybe works on Debian-based linux (but you better inspect the source code first).
+On Windows, this extension will install [MEGAcmd](https://github.com/meganz/MEGAcmd) for MEGA file download.
+MacOS is not supported.

 ## Roadmap

 - [ ] Add checker for downloaded models (so that it won't download again after the model is downloaded)
 - [ ] Progress bar (the only thing preventing me to make a progress bar is some webui colab use gradio 3.9, which doesn't support progress bar.)
-- [ ] Supports Windows local installation
+- [x] Supports Windows local installation
 - [ ] Support customizable hashtag from the UI
 - [ ] aria2 for huggingface download method
 - [ ] Using threading/subprocess instead of os.system to download files